Online collaboration tools

 Task management with mind maps

-Mind maps can help you in many ways, from organizing information to brainstorming and task management.
-Also, Mindomo has a dedicated feature that allows you to set tasks for you and your team.
+A mind map website can help you in many ways, from organizing information to brainstorming and task management.
+Also, Mindomo has a dedicated feature that allows you to set tasks for yourself and your team.

 1. Set tasks